Robin, Swan and Swift

 We will develop our swimming proficiency.

-We will develop our skills in striking and fielding (cricket) and net/wall games (tennis).
+We will develop our skills in invasion games and athletics.

 Special events/ enrichment opportunities